mullvad/mullvadvpn-app/docs/relay-selector.md

     The client's decision will persist over time.
     If the client decides to use WireGuard it will have the same behavior as MacOS and Linux.

-- If the tunnel protocol is specified as WireGuard without any other protocol constraints, then the transport protocol is not applicable as only UDP endpoints exist and any port will be matched.
+- If the tunnel protocol is specified as WireGuard without any other protocol constraints and obfuscator mode is set to _auto_, then the transport protocol is not applicable as only UDP endpoints exist and any port will be matched.
-  The target port alternates between a random one every two attempts, and port 53 for the next 2 attempts.
+  If obfuscation is set to auto:
+  - First two attempts will be used without _udp2tcp_, using a random port on first attempt, and port 53 on second attempt.
+  - Next two attempts will use _udp2tcp_ on ports 80 and 5001 respectively.
+  - The above steps repeat ad infinitum.

+  If obfuscation is turned on, connections will alternate between port 80 and port 5001 using _udp2tcp_ all of the time.

+  If obfuscation is turned _off_, WireGuard connections will first alternate between using a random port and port 53, with 2 attempts each, e.g. first attempt using port 22151, second 26107, third attempt and fourth attempt using port 53, and then back to random ports.

+  If the user has specified a specific port for either _udp2tcp_ or WireGuard, it will override the port selection, but it will not change the connection type described above (WireGuard or WireGuard over _udp2tcp_).

 - If no OpenVPN tunnel constraints are specified, then the first two attempts at selecting a tunnel will try to select UDP endpoints on any port, and the third and fourth attempts will filter for